PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 ========================

 This document describes all functions available for Tracker object and how to create its instance.
-This enables user to track on multiple trackers at once.
+This enables user to track on multiple Trackers at once.

 Accessing Tracker Object
 ------------------------